 Manual testing is still the most widely used type of software testing.
 This form of testing requires a great deal of effort, and this alone makes it the biggest challenge faced by manual testers.
 Manual testing is not just about executing a few test scripts and checking a few boxes.
-It involves sifting through countless lines of code, hunting for bugs and identifying areas for improvement.
+It involves sifting through countless lines of code, hunting for bugs, and identifying areas for improvement.
 Test automation is a game-changer in software testing, but even so, there are plenty of good reasons why manual testing remains an essential part of any QA strategy.
-Well, let’s take a look at some of the challenges manual testers may face when they are working with the same old techniques.
+To delve deeper into the challenges faced by manual testers and gain valuable insights, explore this comprehensive manual testing tutorial.

 Manual testing is a very time-consuming activity.
 You may think that the sheer volume of work you have to do will naturally speed up as you become more experienced, but this is rarely the case.
 This has a lot to do with the fact that no matter how good you are at doing manual testing, you’re still using your hands and eyes to do the work.
 That means your efficiency and speed will never be as great as they would be if you could program a computer to do your work for you.

 Now, we’re not saying that efficiency isn’t important.
 It is, but it’s not the only important thing.
 There are times when you’re going to need to do something inefficiently.
 For example, if you want to thoroughly test something that’s going to take you only 30 minutes to do, you could spend 30 hours doing it and be no better off than you were with your 30-minute approach.